Sean Couturier Game Preview: Flyers vs. Penguins

 Couturier Stats vs. the Penguins

-- The Penguins have given up 57 goals in total (2.6 per game), the fifth-fewest allowed in the NHL.
+- The Penguins have given up 60 goals in total (2.6 per game), the sixth-fewest allowed in the NHL.

 Watch the NHL on Max with the B/R Sports Add-On